paezha/University-AI-Panel/README.md

 > captioning, multiple formats for learning and engagement, and
 > personalized support.

-## What do GenAI tools do for students?
+## What do GenAIs do for students?

+According to McMaster’s internal research:

 > Anecdotally students at McMaster report wanting to use generative AI
 > not to complete assignments for them, but to help enhance learning in